Dr. Berenecea Johnson Eanes

 Dr. Eanes earned her succession of degrees from Dillard University in New Orleans, where she majored in Public Health; Boston University, where she earned the MSW; and the Doctor of Social Work (PhD) from Clark Atlanta University, where her dissertation, An Analysis of Attitudes towards Marriage among African-American Male College Students: A Test of Four Perspectives, was well-received.
 She has made numerous scholarly presentations and given keynote addresses at a cross-section of events and occasions.
 The higher education trailblazer now looks forward to establishing a record of success at York College.
 Her plans are to build on the legacy and Mission Statement of “enabling students to grow as passionate, engaged learners with the confidence to realize their intellectual and human potential as individuals and global citizens.”

-Away from her professional life, President Eanes is a wife and the mother of two delightful school-aged children.
-She lives with her family locally.
-She is a member of Alpha Kappa Alpha Sorority, Inc., Queens Chapter and was an active member or supporter of more than a dozen organizations including Jack and Jill of Orange County and Millennium Momentum Foundation, Inc.
+Dr. Eanes, who is leading York with passion and shared governance in this new era, is away from her professional life, a wife and the mother of two delightful school-aged children.
+She lives with her family locally and is a member of Alpha Kappa Alpha Sorority, Inc., Queens Chapter and Jack and Jill, Inc. Her CV is available Online.